inkwell-studio/catechism-of-the-catholic-church-astro/DEVELOPMENT.md

 This project is deployed to [Deno Deploy](https://deno.com/deploy) via [Github Actions](https://docs.github.com/en/actions).
 The deployment is configured by `.github/workflows/deploy.yml`.

-Deployments are triggered by pushes to the `master` and `dev` branches.
+Deployments are triggered by pushed commits on the `master` and `dev` branches.
+The `master` branch is deployed to production.